 In early November 1872, the pair attended a militant meeting among "ultra-communard" types in a room above the Hibernia Street Arms, a pub in Old Compton Street.
 Each November since 2002 this event has been celebrated by artist Michael Clark in his "site-specific sound sculpture", Drawing Breath, on the threshold of the Janus S&M sex-shop at 40 Old Compton Street.
 This art-work is inspired by Rimbaud's Vowel Sonnet and uses film director Nicholas Roeg's voice.

-They first took lodgings at 34 Howland Street, now British Telecom Tower (no plaque, but see below) and in May 1873 moved to 8 Royal College Street.
+They first took lodgings at 34 Howland Street, now British Telecom Tower (no plaque) and in May 1873 moved to 8 Royal College Street.
 Here they had a major tiff.
 Sitting on an upstairs window sill, legs dangling out the window, Rimbaud saw Verlaine prancing home with their supper: a bottle of cooking oil and a herring, held between thumb and fore-finger.
 Rimbaud called out something rude about what a prat he looked.
 Verlaine said nothing but went into the house, put down the food, packed his bag and got a cab to the docks for a boat to Belgium.
 Rimbaud followed but could not persuade Verlaine to stay.
 Follow Verlaine to Brussels for the explosive end of their relationship on BrusselsRemembers .

 Site: Verlaine and Rimbaud - NW1 (1 memorial)

 NW1, Royal College Street, 8